-- Hair must be kept clean, properly combed and cannot be worn over eyes obstructing teacher-student eye contact.
-Dyed hair, multiple colors, patches, streaks, spots or designs are unacceptable for boys and girls. - Girls: Earrings may only be worn in the ears; however large hoop, dangling and feather earrings are strictly prohibited.
+- a.
+Hair must be kept clean, properly combed and cannot be worn over eyes obstructing teacher-student eye contact.
+Dyed hair, multiple colors, patches, streaks, spots or designs are unacceptable for boys and girls. - b.
+Girls: Earrings may only be worn in the ears; however large hoop, dangling and feather earrings are strictly prohibited.
 Earrings should be no larger than a quarter.
-Girls may not wear makeup, including mascara, eye shadow, blush, lipstick, and lashes. - Boys: Earrings or extreme haircuts with outlandish designs are never allowed to be worn by boys. - Students are permitted to wear no more than once accessory per wrist (i.e. watch or bracelet) and/or one ring per hand.
-Necklaces are not to be visible at any time. - Leggings are not permitted. - Sandals/ open toe shoes are not permitted.
+Girls may not wear makeup, including mascara, eye shadow, blush, lipstick, and lashes. - c.
+Boys: Earrings or extreme haircuts with outlandish designs are never allowed to be worn by boys. - d.
+Students are permitted to wear no more than one accessory per wrist (i.e. watch or bracelet) and/or one ring per hand.
+Necklaces are not to be visible at any time. - e.
+Leggings are not permitted. - f.
+Sandals/ open toe shoes are not permitted.